In this article

 Conclusion

 Network virtualization has many advantages and use cases but relies on an underlying hardware-based infrastructure.
 Many factors, including complexity, maintenance, and cost, determine the decision to use virtualized network services.
-The use of more advanced virtual network devices, such as virtual routers and firewalls, will also require more powerful underlying hardware.
+More advanced virtual network devices like virtual routers and firewalls will also require more powerful underlying hardware.
 Determining the best solution requires experience in both virtualization and networking.

 Technologies